KASA-TV: Merger with KGSW-TV and Fox era

 By mid-1992, KKTO-TV was economically struggling: Coronado had lost $6.6 million in its ownership of the station, and it warned that it could not continue to operate KKTO-TV much longer.
 That July, the Providence Journal Company (ProJo)—owners of KGSW-TV (channel 14), New Mexico's Fox affiliate—reached a deal to purchase KKTO from Coronado.
 The deal was made with the express purpose of moving the Fox affiliation and channel 14 programming to the VHF station, which in turn would move its transmitter to Sandia Crest in a $1 million upgrade.
 ProJo immediately took control of KKTO under a local marketing agreement, firing its 18 staff and rehiring 10.

 Programming from KKTO ceased at midnight on September 6, 1992.
 That same week, the Associated Press news agency had sued the station for $78,700 in unpaid wire service bills.
 The FCC approved the ProJo purchase of KKTO in January 1993, along with new KASA-TV call letters for channel 2.
 On April 5, 1993, at 6 p.m., KGSW-TV signed off channel 14, and KASA-TV began telecasting on channel 2.

 In 1997, Belo acquired the Providence Journal Company.
 However, it found that there was no synergy between KASA-TV and its clusters of stations in Texas, the Pacific Northwest, and the mid-Atlantic states and put the station up for sale, along with KHNL in Honolulu, Hawaii, in May 1999.
 The Albuquerque and Honolulu operations were purchased by Raycom Media for $88 million.
-Under Raycom, KASA began airing a 9 p.m. local newscast produced for it by KOB-TV in November 2000.
+Under Raycom ownership, KASA began airing a 9 p.m. local newscast produced for it by KOB-TV in November 2000.

-After Raycom purchased the Liberty Corporation in August 2005, Raycom announced its intent to sell KASA and several other stations.
+After purchasing the Liberty Corporation in August 2005, Raycom announced its intent to sell KASA and several other stations.
 On July 27, 2006, Raycom announced that LIN TV, owner of CBS affiliate KRQE, would purchase KASA for $55 million and take over operations at the end of August.
 The creation of a television duopoly involving two "Big Four" affiliates—typically the four highest-rated stations in a market, which cannot be commonly owned—was allowed since KASA was New Mexico's fifth-rated station at the time.
 The deal also saw KASA move out of its Albuquerque studio site—which had been used by KGSW-TV since its start—to KRQE's facility and switch from airing a 9 p.m. newscast produced by KOB to one from KRQE.